-- 1. CAS Examinations are administered in MED1, MED2, MED3, and MED4.
+- 3a.
+In-person proctored CAS examinations - 1.
+CAS Examinations are administered in MED1, MED2, MED3, and MED4.
 They consist of 50-200 questions and are administered on the NBME (National Board of Medical Examiners) testing software.
 The CAS Examinations are administered in dedicated examination rooms and on student computers. - 2.
-The last CAS examination in each of MED1, MED2, and MED3 is cumulative, i.e., it contains up to 20% questions on material that is already tested on the previous CAS examinations in that class.
+Except for the first CAS examination, all CAS examinations in Med1 through Med4 are cumulative, i.e., it contains up to 20% questions on material that is already tested on the previous CAS examinations in the basic sciences. - 3.
+The last CAS examination of MED2 and MED4 is comprehensive, testing content from year 1 in MED2 and year 1 and year 2 in MED4.

-- 3. The start time for CAS Examinations is 9:00 a.m.
+- 4. The start time for CAS Examinations is 9:00 a.m.
 Antigua time (-4 UTC).
 Examination rooms are opened at 8:15 a.m.
 Antigua time (-4 UTC) to allow students to be screened at the doorway and seated.
 Students who are not in their examination rooms by 8:50 a.m.
-Antigua time (-4 UTC) will not be seated and will miss the exam. - 4.
+Antigua time (-4 UTC) will not be seated and will miss the exam. - 5.
 The Examination Center will publish the scores as soon as they are certified by the NBME, typically 2-3 business days after the exam.
-The total percent correct scores are used for grading. - 5.
+The total percent correct scores are used for grading of all NBME CAS examinations. - 6.
 The scores of students who have not submitted surveys to evaluate the faculty and courses prior to administration of the examination may be withheld until the surveys have been submitted.
 Students who have not submitted surveys by the end of the term are subject to disciplinary action.